dbca-wa/wastd/docs/data_collectors.rst

 * Hatched nest = nest with broken egg shells.
 The DPaW staff member will attempt digging up the nest to count eggs and hatchlings.

+Swipe right.
+If nest is present, fill in the "nest" screen.
+Indicate whether:
+* disturbance was evident,
+* eggs were counted,
+* the nest had an ID tag buried within the eggs (or tied to a nest marker pole),
+* there was a HOBO temperature logger in the nest.

+Swipe right.
+Depending on the indications above, extra screens will be shown.

+**Disturbance**

+* "Add a new Disturbance observation group" for each distinct disturbance cause.
+* Record disturbances before excavating nests, take photos of evidence.

+**Eggs**
+This step assumes that a trained operator has now excavated the nest, and sorted the eggs into the categories defined by Miller (1999) on top of a cutting board with a reference grid.

+* egg category tallies are required (0 if none found)
+* nest depth (caution - millimeters) is optional
+* photograph the eggs on top of the reference cutting board and take as many pictures as required (up to five).

+**Nest tag**
+Some nests may contain a nest tag, which consists of builders' ribbon with the nest tag ID written in text marker on it.
+A nest tag ID consists of up to three parts:

+* Flipper tag ID: provide **exactly one**, and **do not** include any other information. e.g. `WA1234`.
+Whitespace and capitalisation will be ignored, so `wa1234`, `WA 1234` and `wa 1234` are equivalent.
+However, `WA1234 and some words` will **not** match up with flipper tag `WA1234` unless manually rectified.
+  Operators are encouraged to enter this value with greatest care and precision.
+  The turtle flipper tag may have been unavailable or unknown at the time of writing the nest tag, so it can be blank.
+* Date nest laid: this is the **calendar** date of the nesting event.
+If a nest was tagged after the initial nesting event, the date may be unknown, and therefore also blank.
+* Nest label: any extra information that is not the first flipper tag or the lay date will go here, e.g. an informal nest name like `M1`.
+The nest label may also be blank.

+**Temperature logger**
+Based on current protocol, only HOBO temperature loggers are deployed.
+In hatched nests, these can be found (up to one logger per nest), and will always be retrieved for later data download.
+Implicitly, each logger record assumes the logger to be a HOBO temperature logger, which is retrieved.

+* Logger ID: the number underneath the bar code.
+* Photo: take a photo of the logger ID / serial / bar code area if lighting allows.
+  This is a good backup for proofreading the logger ID.
+* Why not barcode: the white-on-black HOBO logger barcode does not scan quickly, and barcode scanners can mistakenly OCR the logger ID (from plain text).

+This is the end of the form.
+Proceed to the next track or nest and repeat.

-When done, turn off location services, and hand the device back to the admin.
+At the end of the survey, turn off location services, and hand the device back to the admin.

 Admin: Review data
 ^^^^^^^^^^^^^^^^^^
-"Edit Saved Form" lists all unfinalized forms pending review and species / nest ID.
+"Edit Saved Form" lists all unfinalized forms pending review and species / nest ID:

-Tap once to view read-only, tap again to edit, review and update data, then save and mark as finalized.
+* Tap once to view read-only, tap again to edit
+* review and update data (e.g. species ID)
+* save and mark as finalized.

 Admin: Upload data
 ^^^^^^^^^^^^^^^^^^
-When surveys are done in locations where the device can return to the comforts of Wifi and power points daily, data can be uploaded directly to the clearinghouse.
+When surveys are done in locations where the device can return to the comforts of WiFi and power points daily, data can be uploaded directly to the clearinghouse.

+* Settings: make sure the correct username and password are given.
+The admin can choose to use their own username / password.
-* Turn on the Wifi hotspot or move into Wifi range.
+* Turn on the WiFi hotspot or move into WiFi range.
-* On the device, turn on Wifi.
+* Turn on the device's WiFi.

-With "Auto-send in Wifi" settings enabled, the device will automatically upload all data marked as "finalized".
+With "Auto-send in WiFi" settings enabled, the device will automatically upload all data marked as "finalized".

-When Wifi is not available daily, you need to backup data by downloading it manually and keeping the downloaded data safe (multiple copies over separate storage media).
+When WiFi is not available daily, the admin needs to backup data by downloading it manually and keeping the downloaded data safe (multiple copies over separate storage media).
 With the mobile device connected and "MTP file transfer" enabled, ODK data is located in either internal or SD storage in ``odk/instances``.